 Arroyo Grande is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
 With a population of 18,108 people and five constituent neighborhoods, Arroyo Grande is the 329th largest community in California.

 Housing costs in Arroyo Grande are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Arroyo Grande is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Arroyo Grande is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Arroyo Grande is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Arroyo Grande who work in office and administrative support (15.52%), sales jobs (13.19%), and management occupations (12.06%).
+There are especially a lot of people living in Arroyo Grande who work in management occupations (13.87%), office and administrative support (13.35%), and sales jobs (12.17%).

 Arroyo Grande is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Arroyo Grande citizens is very high relative to the national average among all cities (21.84%): 34.53% of adults in Arroyo Grande have a bachelor's degree or even advanced degree.
+The citizens of Arroyo Grande are very well educated compared to the average community in the nation: 34.63% of adults in Arroyo Grande have a bachelor's degree or even advanced degree.

 The most common language spoken in Arroyo Grande is English.
 Other important languages spoken here include Spanish and Tagalog.